lpabon/foocsim/README.md

 # foocsim

 Foocsim is a simple single threaded cache simulator.
-It uses a ZipF load generator to study the behavior of various cache implementations.
+It uses an SPC1-like load generator to study the behavior of various cache implementations.

 ## Installation